Andrei Rublev (film): Scorsese use of the first-cut version

 In the mid-1990s, Criterion Collection released the first-cut 205-minute version of Andrei Rublev on LaserDisc, which Criterion re-issued on DVD in 1999 (Criterion advertises this version as the "director's cut" despite Tarkovsky's stated preference for the 186-minute version).
 According to Tarkovsky's sister, Marina Tarkovskaya, one of the editors of the film, Lyudmila Feiginova, secretly kept a print of the 205-minute cut under her bed.
 Criterion's producer of the project stated that the video transfer was sourced from a film print that filmmaker Martin Scorsese had acquired while visiting Russia.
 In 2016, a Blu-ray version of the film was released in the United Kingdom using the 186-minute version preferred by Tarkovsky.
 Criterion released both the first and final cut of the film on DVD and Blu-ray in September 2018.

 Reception

 Critical response

-Andrei Rublev has an approval rating of 96% on review aggregator website Rotten Tomatoes, based on 46 reviews, and an average rating of 8.9/10.
+Andrei Rublev has an approval rating of 96% on review aggregator website Rotten Tomatoes, based on 47 reviews, and an average rating of 9.0/10.
 The website's critical consensus states, "Andrei Rublev is a cerebral epic that filters challenging ideas through a grand scope -- forming a moving thesis on art, faith, and the sweep of history".

-J. Hoberman, a film critic for The Village Voice, summarized the early reception of the film in the film notes included in the Criterion DVD release of the film stating: "Two years later (in 1973), Rublev surfaced at the New York Film Festival, cut another 20 minutes by its American distributor, Columbia Pictures.
+J. Hoberman, a film critic for The Village Voice, summarised the early reception of the film in the film notes included in the Criterion DVD release of the film stating: "Two years later (in 1973), Rublev surfaced at the New York Film Festival, cut another 20 minutes by its American distributor, Columbia Pictures.
 Time compared the movie unfavorably to Dr. Zhivago; those other New York reviewers who took note begged off explication, citing Rublev's apparent truncation."
+Stanley Kauffmann of The New Republic wrote: "Andrei contains some of the most authentic historical reality I have seen on screen with lavishness, intensity, and sweep".